-Python provides a built-in help system in order to provide help and information about different modules, methods, classes, etc. This help system also provided with the help() method which will provide usage about the provided topic, module, class, keyword, etc.
+Python provides a built-in help system in order to provide help and information about different modules, methods, classes, etc. This help system also provided the help() method which will provide usage about the provided topic, module, class, keyword, etc.

 The help() Method Syntax

 The help() method has the following syntax where the single parameter is optional.

 - OBJECT is optional which is generally a string that describes the method, function, variable, class, etc.

 The help() method can be used from the Python interactive shell.
 Running the help() method like below will start the help interactive shell.

 In this interactive help shell, we can type some text related to the help topic.
 In the following case, we will type “string” and press enter which will provide Name, Module Reference, Description, Classes, Functions, Data, and File information about the string.

 Access Help Information